jpauty/playground-functional-python/markdowns/collections.md

 We now come to `zip`.
 With `zip` you can iterate several iterators at the same time. `list(zip([1,2,3],['a','b','c'])) == [(1,'a'),(2,'b'),(3,'c')]`. `zip` returns an iterator, so I made a `list` call in the previous expression for the sake of accuracy. `zip` works with iterators of different length.
 It stops at the end of the shortest iterator, so the length of the returned iterator is the length of the shortest parameter.

 The name zip is a bit confusing ; it has nothing to do with data compression.
 It refers to the ubiquitous fastener.
 A zipper takes two rows of teeth and binds the corresponding teeth.
-In a somewhat similar way, the `zip` function takes two lists and bind their items into pairs.
+In a somewhat similar way, the `zip` function takes two lists and binds their items into pairs.

 ## `zip` at work